Project-MONAI/monai-deploy-app-sdk/examples/apps/cchmc_ped_abd_ct_seg_app/README.md

 MONGODB_IP_DOCKER=172.17.0.1 # default Docker bridge network IP
 ```

-Prior to packaging into a MAP, the MongoDB credentials should be harcoded into the `MongoDBWriterOperator`.
+Prior to packaging into a MAP, the MongoDB credentials should be hardcoded into the `MongoDBWriterOperator`.

 The MONAI Deploy Express MongoDB Docker container (`mdl-mongodb`) needs to be connected to the Docker bridge network in order for the MongoDB write to be successful.
 Executing the following command in a MONAI Deploy Express terminal will establish this connection: